Struggling With Tax Debt or IRS Issues? A Tax Lawyer Can Help

 What Types of Situations Can Your IRS Attorney Resolve?

-The IRS allows payment plans when you owe taxes you aren’t able to pay immediately.
+The IRS allows payment plans when you owe taxes that you aren’t able to pay immediately.
 These payment plans can help those who can afford to pay monthly payments but don’t have the money to pay the full amount up front.
 Your attorney can help you set up payments so you can be in good standing with the IRS or the state and avoid unnecessary penalties.

 Offer in Compromise